pplu/perl-mssql-server/README.md

 ```
 my $dsn = DBI->connect('...', $user, $password) or die "";
 ```
 That is quite old-school.
-DBI lets you say that he will throw the exceptions for you, so your code is cleaner, and you don't have to worry about `or die ""` in DBI operations.
+DBI lets you say that it will throw the exceptions for you, so your code is cleaner, and you don't have to worry about plaguing all your DBI calls with `or die ""`.

 # Additional links that helped me get this running: